Skip to content

 What the Lidl Balcony Solar Panel Can Do

-The balcony power plant “PBKW 300 A1 Smart” from the brand “Parkside” is available at Lidl starting today (May 17, 2023).
+The “PBKW 300 A1 Smart” balcony power plant from the “Parkside” brand is available at Lidl starting today (May 17, 2023).
 It is a starter set “with all necessary components,” according to Lidl’s website.
-It includes a “strong” solar module, an inverter with an integrated Wi-Fi module, a network connection cable, and a feed-in socket according to the specifications of the VDE.
+It consists of a “strong” solar module, an inverter with an integrated Wi-Fi module, a grid connection cable, and a feed-in socket according to the specifications of the VDE.

 Note: Total output and the power fed into the home network are not the same.
 The solar panel can produce up to 150 kWh, but only 100 kWh can flow into the home network.
 For comparison: With 100 kWh, you can vacuum for about 100 hours at a power of 1000 kWh.

-Related: When a Balcony Solar Panel Is Worth It
+Related: When a Balcony Solar Panel Becomes Worthwhile

 What’s Included in the Package